ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 Relocation Read Only (RELRO)
 ----------------------------

-Several sections in an exectuable or shared-library are logically read-only but they require dynamic relocation which forces them to be writeable.
+Several sections in an executable or shared-library are logically read-only but they require dynamic relocation which forces them to be writeable.
 Relocation Read Only (RELRO) is a GNU extension to ELF that permits a dynamic linker to remap the pages described by the RELRO